WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Background and Related Work

-Several LLM-powered web agent frameworks have been proposed to facilitate web automation.
-These frameworks vary significantly in their design and operation.
+Several LLM-powered web agent frameworks have been proposed, varying in their design and operation.
 WebVoyager~\cite{he2024webvoyager} uses an end-to-end multimodal architecture to process visual and textual inputs for real-world interactions.
-WebArena~\cite{zhou2023webarena}, on the other hand, provides a self-hostable, realistic browser environment with fully functional websites across four domains.
-AgentLab, utilizing BrowserGym~\cite{chezelles2024browsergym}, standardizes evaluation by unifying diverse benchmarks under a gym-like interface for scalable testing and analysis.
-Finally, CowPilot~\cite{huq2025cowpilot} introduces a collaborative paradigm, allowing users to pause, override, or resume agent-proposed actions at any point during execution.
-Frameworks also differ on the usage of the web automation tool to execute actions.
-Webvoyager uses Selenium~\cite{selenium}, whereas others use Playwright~\cite{playwright}.
+WebArena~\cite{zhou2023webarena} provides a self-hostable browser environment with fully functional websites across four domains.
+AgentLab, utilizing BrowserGym~\cite{chezelles2024browsergym}, unifies diverse benchmarks under a gym-like interface for scalable evaluation.
+Finally, CowPilot~\cite{huq2025cowpilot} allows human to collaborate during task-execution.
+Frameworks also differ in their web automation tool.
+Webvoyager uses Selenium~\cite{selenium}, while others use Playwright~\cite{playwright}.

-In our work we utilize WebVoyager~\cite{he2024webvoyager} as the foundational framework, prioritizing its Selenium-based architecture over common alternatives that utilize Playwright\cite{playwright}.
-While Playwright is a powerful modern tool, it is primarily optimized for JavaScript and TypeScript environments.
-In contrast, Selenium provides an extensive and highly customizable ecosystem with the Python.
-By leveraging this compatibility, we ensure that agents utilizing our framework can interact with complex web environments while remaining extensible for the broader Python-based privacy research community.
-We detail all the improvements and changes we made to WebVoyager in ~\Cref{sec:framework}.
+We introduce \benchmark, a novel evaluation framework comprising a dataset to benchmark agents on solving \taskname.
+Compared to WebVoyager (643 tasks, 15 websites), WebArena (812 tasks, 4 websites), ST-WebAgentBench (375 tasks, 4 websites), and SafeArena (250 tasks, 4 websites), which repeat task templates across websites or configurations, our dataset covers more websites (28), comprising 200 tasks that represent different security and privacy options across these websites.

+To the best of our knowledge, ours is also the first benchmark to evaluate web agents on live websites tied to user accounts.
+While Amazon-Bench~\cite{zhang2025functionality} involves a subset of user-account-tied tasks, it is restricted to a single website (Amazon) and its methodology lacks any state-management mechanism for consistent evaluation.